opentecture/mindmapping/graphql-3d/README.md

 Data may be comprised of small data sets from a variety of sources.
 Massaging the data so that it all mixes nicly may be more trouble than it's worth.

+## Features

+* Reads and parses for data a static remote HTML page full of data
+* Scrapes data for data and links to use as nodes
+* Sources favicons for each node to use as visual node identifier
+* Displays nodes in alphabetic 3D order using a sparse matrix
+* Supplies textual data for each node upon a mouseover
+	* text may contain clickable links

 ## Road Map

 * Add data to existing from here
 	* https://en.wikipedia.org/wiki/Comparison_of_computer-aided_design_editors
 * Build 3D Periodic Table
+* Build tools to create JSON files so you can add masses of data in a single pass

 ## Issues